 You'll board the famous Glacier Express to enjoy the 6-hour ride up the Oberalppass and across the Rhine valley to the historical town of Chur.

 Day 6: Bernina Express

 This is the last time you will cross the Alps this week.
-From the Italian like climate and atmosphere in the South, the Wilhelm Tell Express will take you to the North again.
+From the Italian like climate and atmosphere in southern Switzerland, the Gotthard Panorama Express will take you back north.
 First you'll travel by train to Flüelen.
 There you will change to the boat to Lucerne.
 In Lucerne you'll take a train to Zurich.
 The complete trip takes about 6.5 hours.